EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter10.md

 <div class="exercise-end"></div>

 And... that's it!
 You've created an interactive dashboard application using Telerik UI for MVC and Kendo UI.
-In the process you've mastered scaffolding, server and client side APIs, responsive web design and themes.
+In the process you've mastered scaffolding, Kendo UI templates, charts, server and client side APIs, responsive web design and themes.

+Congratulations!